wilkinghoff/DSpAST/README.md

 ## Training

 DSpAST is trained in three stages.
-For each stage, we provide a training script and trained checkpoint:
+For each stage, we provide a training script and a trained checkpoint:

 | Stage | Audioset split | Epochs | Loss Weights (SED,DP,DOAE) | Training Script | Checkpoint |
 | :---: | :---: | :---: | :---: | :---: | :---: |